Rapport: how to feel at ease with people

 Rapport - essential for communication

-In NLP rapport is the essential foundation for good communication.
+If you want to get along with people at work and socially you need to be able to get into rapport with them.
+In NLP we consider that rapport is essential for good communication.
 Without rapport there may be a lot of talk but there is little genuine exchange of views.
 And this exchange of views emphasises another aspect of rapport: we can be in rapport with someone with who we disagree.
+So what is rapport?
+How do we 'get into rapport' with someone?

 NLP is famous for its range of methods for 'creating' rapport - because the methods do work.